 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-6. Combine Mixtures: Fold the almond milk into the strawberry and cream mixture until smooth.
+3. Squeeze the softened gelatine and stir it into the warm milk mixture until fully dissolved.
+Fold the almond milk mixture into the strawberry and cream mixture until smooth.

 Variations